ELELAB/Moonlight2R/README.md

 To make the best out of Moonlight2R the user should download the [CSCapeSomatic pre-computed scores](http://cscape-somatic.biocompute.org.uk/#download).
 More detailed instructions are available in the [INSTALL file](./INSTALL)

+### Changes between MoonlightR and Moonlight2R

+The following main functions were added to Moonlight2R to reflect its new features:
+`DMA.R`, `GLS.R`, `plotDMA.R`, and `plotMoonlight.R` which are associated with the following
+new helper functions: `LiftMAF.R`, `MAFtoCscape.R`, `PRAtoTibble.R`, `RunCscape_somatic.R`,
+`confidence.R`, `plotHeatmap.R`, and `tabix_func.R`.

+The following functions were not included in Moonlight2R: `DPA.R` and `getDataTCGA.R`.
+They were removed to make Moonlight2R independent of TCGAbiolinks.

+The `moonlight.R` function, which wraps the whole Moonlight pipeline in a single function, was updated to reflect the new implementations in Moonlight2R.

+Accordingly, example data has been updated which follows changes in the functions.
+Specifically, the following data files have been added to Moonlight2R:
+`DEG_Mutations_Annotations.rda`, `EncodePromoters.rda`, `LOC_protein.rda`, `LOC_transcription.rda`,
+`LOC_translation.rda`, `NCG.rda`, `Oncogenic_mediators_mutation_summary.rda`, `cscape_somatic_output.rda`,
+`dataDMA.rda`, `dataGLS.rda`, and `dataMAF.rda`.
+The following data files were not included in
+Moonlight2R: `GDCprojects.rda` and `geneInfo.rda` as these files were connected to the deleted functions.

+Finally, the vignette has been updated in light of changes implemented in Moonlight2R.